MohamedFouad71/MohamedFouad71/README.md

 <div align="center">

 ### 🌟 Open to Opportunities

-Currently seeking **internship opportunities** where I can apply my technical skills and grow as a software engineer.

 **If you find my work interesting, feel free to:**
 - ⭐ Star my repositories